 CBD Dosage for Liver

 If you’re looking to improve liver function with CBD oil, you’re probably wondering how much CBD is enough to provide relief from pain and inflammation and to keep this organ healthy.

 Unfortunately, there are no official dosage recommendations when it comes to CBD and the liver.
-Most clinical trials that suggest specific dosages of CBD have been performed on anxiety, epilepsy, and multiple sclerosis models in humans.
+Most clinical trials that suggest specific dosages of CBD have been performed on anxiety, chronic disorder such as epilepsy, and multiple sclerosis models in humans.
 No clinical study has yet investigated the efficacy of different doses of CBD on the symptoms of liver disease.

 The optimal amount of CBD for each individual depends on factors such as weight, metabolism, age, gender, the severity of symptoms, and previous history with CBD products.

 The best approach you can take is to start low and gradually increase the dose until you experience the desired relief.
 We suggest that you start with 5–10 mg CBD and try it out for one week, monitoring the effects.
 If you deem the dose insufficient, add another 5 milligrams and continue for another week, reassessing the results.